 Spread into a single layer.
 Roast in hot oven until vegetables are caramelized and tender, 18-20 minutes.

-Heat 2 tsp. olive oil in a medium pan over medium heat.
-Add pork chops to hot pan and cook until well-browned and chops reach a minimum internal temperature of 145 degrees, 4-5 minutes per side.
+Place a medium pan over medium heat and add 2 tsp. olive oil.
+Place pork chops in hot pan and cook until golden brown and chops reach a minimum internal temperature of 145 degrees, 5-7 minutes per side.

-Transfer pork chops to a plate and rest 5 minutes.
+Remove pork chops to a plate and rest at least 5 minutes.

 Reserve pan; no need to wipe clean.